tinkei/9-euro-itinerary/README.md

     * Closed Mondays
     * Bus 373/375/376/396 every 30 minutes until at least 7pm
 * 0831 (Wed) **Nürnberg**
+  * Frauenkirche and Sebalduskirche interior
+    * Sebald has occasional guided tours to visit its towers!
   * Imperial Castle
     * Opens daily
-    * The Deep Well can only be visited with a guided tour.
+    * The Deep Well can only be visited with a guided tour every XX:00 or XX:30
+      * Have seen plenty of castle wells over twice as deep this week...
+  * Burg Cadolzburg (Cadolzburg near Fürth)
+    * Closed Mondays
+    * Mainly for kids!
+  * Ansbach
+    * Ansbach Residenz
+      * Festival Hall under major restoration!
+    * <s>Orangerie</s> _No time_
+    * <s>Christ-König-Kirche</s> _Too far_
-  * Museum Tucherschloss und Hirsvogelsaal
+  * <s>Museum Tucherschloss und Hirsvogelsaal</s>
     * Not included in annual ticket.
 Might get reduced admission as student.
-  * Rothenberg Fortress Ruins (Schnaittach)
-    * Not included in annual ticket.
-    * Opens Wed to Sun.
-    * 5€
-  * Burg Cadolzburg (Cadolzburg near Fürth)
-    * Closed Mondays